aleen42/PersonalWiki/qa/cassandra.md

     - Anti-Entropy(逆熵): the mothod used to check consistency called [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree).
     - Read Repair: repair in the case that finding it's not consistent when reading data from key A and all the copies of key A.
         - ONE: return a recent copy immediately, and repair in the background.
 (The first data you read will not be the latest one)
-        - QUORUM: return a copy when there is no problems after checking more than half of all copies, and check remain copies and repair if neccessary in the background.
+        - QUORUM: return a copy when there is no problems after checking more than half of all copies, and check remaining copies and repair if neccessary in the background.
         - ALL: return a copy when there is no problems after checking all.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>